Getresponse vs Mailchimp 2017 - A Comparison of Two of the Most Popular Email Marketing Tools

 - Phone support is available with Getresponse - Mailchimp doesn't offer this.

-- The Getresponse free plan (available for 30 days) allows you to test out most of the functionality (unlike Mailchimp’s, which although unlimited does not allow you to use autoresponders and other key features).
+- The Getresponse free plan (available for 30 days) allows you to test out most of the functionality - although Mailchimp has an unlimited free plan available, it restricts access to some features.

 Reasons to use Mailchimp over Getresponse

 - It has more pricing bands than Getresponse, which may make it cheaper for some users (particularly those whose mailing list size is likely to remain very static).